Five Tips to Buying Your Daughter’s First Bra

 It’s so crucial to start this process of wearing a bra in the right direction.
 Don’t add to the confusion, stress or anxiety by making bra shopping complicated or trying to figure out on your own how bras should fit.

 My best advice: Take her to a professional!
-Mother may know best in most cases, but bra fit specialists Bra Fittings by Court really know boobs and bras best.
+Mother may know best in most cases, but the bra fit specialists at Bra Fittings by Court really know boobs and bras best.
 The bra industry changes so fast, there may be new information and products out there since you’ve been fit.
 Start off on the right foot so your daughter can have the education and information about bras, breasts, and proper wear from the start.
 And be a good example by get a fitting yourself!
 If you’ve never been fitted, this is the perfect time to educate yourself so you can practice what you preach.

 I recommend you read my Sizing 101 post where I show you how the numbers and letters work and how to find you and your daughters bra size.
 By knowing this you’ll be able to be more confident in the dressing room with your daughter by knowing the basics of a good fitting bra.
 Even though these are great resources, I still recommend being professionally fitted.